 - Asthma and respiratory problems

 The experience of Bowen is gentle, subtle and relaxing.
 Therefore, it can be considered for clients for whom other forms of therapy might be too aggressive, forceful or invasive.
 It can be used for everyone from the tiniest of babies through to the frailest of adults – treatments are adapted to your personal needs.
 Conditions which have been reported to respond to Bowen include back and neck pain, knee problems, sports injuries, RSI, frozen shoulder, tennis elbow, asthma and similar respiratory problems; TMJ/TMD, and migraine – to name a few.

 What is involved?

 Initial appointments include a full medical history, assessment and treatment.
 Follow up appointments take about 60 minutes.
 A course of three – five treatments, at weekly intervals, are often sufficient to achieve lasting relief.
 Most of the work can be performed through light clothing and will be performed on a therapy couch or in a chair.

-The Bowen practitioner at the Ren Clinic is Andreas.
+The Bowen practitioner at the Ren Clinic is Vacant.

 For more information, please contact Helen